What should I do if my friend/loved one is suicidal?

 As good as a friend as you want to be, you're likely not in a place to offer professional advice for their specific situation.
 A professional will be better equipped to help your friend determine what the root of their suicidality is and how best to combat it.
 Remind your friend that there is no shame in getting help or looking into medication.

 If they argue with you on that, and they are a believer, you can remind them that God has claimed our bodies as temples for the Holy Spirit and He directs us to glorify Him with our bodies (1 Corinthians 6:19-20).
 Part of glorifying God with our bodies is to take care of them.
-The brain is part of our body; if it's sick, then it's beneficial to seek healing for it.
+The brain is part of our body.
+If it's sick, then it's beneficial to seek healing for it.

 Fourth: Build a Community

 Your friend may ask you to keep their suicidality a secret.
 After all, like we've already mentioned, suicidality is a subject of deep shame for many people.
 But you cannot carry this burden by yourself; it's just too heavy.
-Find a responsible adult whom you deeply trust to get advice and guidance from; get their permission to contact them at any time if you and your friend need help.
+Find a responsible adult whom you deeply trust to get advice and guidance from; get their permission to contact them at any time—if you and your friend need help.
 This could be a parent, a pastor, a guidance counselor, or any other trusted adult in your life.

 Finally: Love Them